 Consider the case of actor Mel Gibson.
 He had two forms of proof of his bad character.
 First was his publicized recording of being detained by the police in 2006.
 Gibson tossed insults in a drunken anti-semitic rant at the arresting officer.
 The recording was proof of where his heart was.
 Society and Hollywood judged Gibson.

 Soon after in 2009 Gibson was outed again during a divorce with photos of physical abuse and audio recordings that may have been altered but still painted enough of a picture to see he was someone who flew off at the mouth with extreme words.
 It’s been over 10 years since Mel was punished by society.
 What is the time limit to which we let him back in?
 We have no standard.

 We could explore the importance of accused vs guilty.
 This matter is about punishment in general.
 Don’t misunderstand – accountability is great.
 I believe in it.
 If you have children you teach this concept to your children from the time they speak.
 What level of jerk does it take to cost you your job?

 Like Mel Gibson, many have been punished by losing their livelihood.
 There is no jail time or being sent away to relearn proper societal behavior.
 Instead, we jettison that person to oblivion.
-We turn our back on them like sweeping dirt under a rug.
+We turn our backs on them like sweeping dirt under a rug.

 What we do and do not tolerate has changed throughout history.
 One example is that the gay lifestyle now is celebrated.
 In Ancient Greece, homosexuality was accepted.
 Then it was not.
-Just 30 years ago homosexuality was taboo, mocked and condemned.
+Just 30 years ago homosexuality was taboo, mocked, and condemned.
 Did society have the right to make outcasts of gay people in the 1970s?